5 Steps in Paying the College Tuition Bill

 The agreed amount is usually the annual amount based on the college’s cost of attendance.
 The loan funds disbursed will be based on the college’s academic structure.
 The disbursement amount could be semester, tri-semester, or quarterly.

-The loan funds will pay the college’s direct expenses, including tuition, fees, and on-campus room and board.
+The loan funds will cover the college’s direct expenses, including tuition, fees, and on-campus room and board.
 The remaining amount will then be disbursed to the student.
 Each school has its own process.
 You should confirm the timing and method of the remaining balance.
 Some use a debit card, and others use a direct deposit to a bank account.

 Paying with Savings